Continued from 6. A Strange Benefactor.

-Julin turned to peer back through the rear window of the sky-car.
+Julin turned to peer back through the rear window of the sky car.
 His mind didn’t really register what his eyes saw.
-His father had suspected the plot against him?
+His father had suspected the plot against the Emperor?
 Was it possible?
 Why had he gone along with it then?
 Julin had reviewed hours and hours of logs on his father’s command ship.
 Nothing he had seen or heard had given any indication that his father suspected anything.

 Vhen dug into a rucksack at his feet and pulled out a bundle which he tossed to Julin.
 “Here, put this on.”
 He pulled out another bundle and began putting it on himself.

 Julin watched and followed suit.
 Yes.
 He had decided.
 He would trust this man, at least for now.
 The straps looped over both arms, over the back, and around both legs.

 Vhen grinned.
 “Nothing like learning.
 We’ll jump together.
 Let go, count to five, and pull this cord.”
 He indicated a short cord at his shoulder.
 “You’ll have to figure the rest out.
 Try to stay close to me.
 Watch what I do.
 Stay away from the buildings.”
 He looked at the pilot.
 “Ready?”

 The other man held the controls lightly, but his attention was fixed straight ahead.
 “Ready.”

 Vhen came back.
 He and Julin crouched at the side door.

 Vhen grabbed hold of the seat next to him.
 Julin followed suit just in time as the sky car, traveling at great speed, slewed in the air.
 The door flew up, and a blast of wind hit them hard.

 Vhen and Julin grabbed hands.
 They leaped.
 Cleared the sky car.
 Let go.

 Buildings all around.
 The ground a blur.
 Wind whipping.
 One, two, three, four, five.
 Julin pulled the cord.